FEATURED POST

 What is Sherlock?
 An Explainer for Builders and Teams

-Sherlock is a smart contract security partner that unites audits, global contests, bug bounties, and financial coverage into one aligned model.
-This combination delivers protection that follows protocols through development, launch, and growth - keeping clients secure at every stage.
+Sherlock is a smart contract security partner that unites audits, contests, bug bounties, and coverage into one model.
+Learn how we protect protocols from first launch through growth, and why continuous security is the foundation for the next era of onchain systems.

 How Sherlock Works